-Problem Symptom Possible Solution When a sender selects the encryption strength in Netscape and sends a signed e-mail message to a client using Outlook Express with Internet Explorer 4.0 (128-bit), the encryption strength of the returned e-mail might not match.
+Problem Symptom Possible Solution Problem Symptom Possible Solution Outlook Express (128 bit) only encrypts e-mail messages with the 3DES algorithm Action Outlook Express does not update the encryption strength associated with a certificate Action When sending encrypted e-mail between clients that use Outlook Express with the 128-bit version of Internet Explorer 4.0 or 5.0, only the 3DES algorithm can be used.
+To use 128-bit browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
+If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
+You When a sender selects the encryption strength in Netscape and sends a signed e-mail message to a client using Outlook Express with Internet Explorer 4.0 (128-bit), the encryption strength of the returned e-mail might not match.
 Delete the associated certificate from the address book in Outlook Express.
-Open the signed e-mail again and add the certificate to the address book in Outlook Express.
-An error decryption message displays in Outlook Express Action You can open a message in Outlook Express by double-clicking it.
-In some instances, when you double-click an encrypted message too quickly, a decryption error message appears.
-Close the message, and open the encrypted e-mail message again.
-Also, a decryption error message might display in the preview pane when you select an encrypted message.
-If an error message appears in the preview pane, no action is required.
-An error message displays when you click the Send button twice on encrypted e-mails Action When using Outlook Express, if you click the send button twice to send an encrypted e-mail message, an error message displays stating that the message could not be sent.
-Close the error message and click the Send button once.
-An error message displays when you requesting a certificate Action When using Internet Explorer, you might receive an error message if you request a certificate that uses the IBM embedded Security Chip CSP.
-Request the digital certificate again.
+Open the signed e-mail again and add the certificate to the address book in Outlook Express. encryption strength provided by Client Security Software in the An error decryption message displays in Outlook Express Action Administrator Utility.
+See Microsoft for current information on the encryption algorithms used with Outlook Express.
+You can open a message in Outlook Express by double-clicking it.
+In some instances, when you double-click an encrypted message too quickly, a decryption error message Close the message, and open the encrypted e-mail message again.
+Outlook Express clients return e-mail messages Action Also, a decryption error If an error message with a different algorithm message might display in the preview pane when appears in the preview pane, no action is An e-mail message encrypted with the No action is required.
+An RC2(40), RC2(64), or message. requirea.
+RC2(40), RC2(64), or RC2(128) algorithm is sent from a client using Netscape Messenger to a RC2(128) encryption request from a Netscape client to an Outlook Express (128-bit) client is An error message displays when you click the Send button twice on encrypted e-mails Action client using Outlook Express (128-bit).
+A returned e-mail message from the Outlook Express client is encrypted with the RC2(40) algorithm. always returned to the Netscape client with the RC2(40) algorithm.
+See Microsoft for current information on the encryption algorithms used with your version of Outlook Express.
+When using Outlook Express, if you click the send button twice to send an encrypted e-mail message, an error message displays stating that the message could not be sent.
+Close the error message, and then click the Send button once.
+Error message when using a certificate in Outlook Express after a hard disk drive failure Action An error message displays when you requesting a certificate Action Certificates can be restored by using the key restoration feature in the Administrator Utility.
+Some certificates, such as the free certificates provided by VeriSign, might not be using a After restoring the keys, do one of the following:obtain new certificatesregister the certificate authority again in Outlook Express When using Internet Explorer, you might receive an error message if you request a certificate that uses the IBM embedded Security Chip CSP.
+Request the digital certificate again. after a key restoration.